-To enable SSH or Telnet, go to iDRAC Settings > Services and select Enabled for SSH or Telnet, respectively.
+To enable SSH, go to iDRAC Settings > Services and select Enabled for SSH.

 To enable IPMI, go to iDRAC Settings > Connectivity and select IPMI Settings.
 Make sure that the Encryption Key value is all zeroes or press the backspace key to clear and change the value to NULL characters.